Coventry City Council: History

 Coventry's first female mayor, appointed in 1937, was Alice Arnold.
 In 1953 the city's mayor was raised to the status of a lord mayor.

-In 1974 the city gained two parishes on its north-western edge, and was reformed to become a metropolitan borough within the new West Midlands county.
+In 1974 the city's boundaries were expanded again when it gained two parishes on its north-western edge (Allesley and Keresley), and was reformed to become a metropolitan borough within the new West Midlands county.
 From 1974 until 1986 Coventry City Council was a lower-tier authority, with the West Midlands County Council providing county-level services.
 Following the abolition of the county council in 1986, Coventry took on county-level functions in the area again.

 Since 2016 the council has been a constituent member of the West Midlands Combined Authority, which has been led by the directly-elected Mayor of the West Midlands since 2017.

 Governance

 Coventry City Council provides both county-level and district-level services, with some functions across the West Midlands provided via joint committees with the other West Midlands authorities, overseen by the combined authority and mayor.
 There are three civil parishes in the city, being Allesley, Finham and Keresley, which form another tier of local government for their areas; the rest of the city is an unparished area.